 Suggested citation: Chan, K. L. (2007).
 Report on the Development of Risk Assessment Tools for Spouse Battering and Child Abuse in Hong Kong Chinese Families.
 [A Consultancy Study Commissioned by the SWD of the HKSAR].
 Hong Kong: Department of Social Work & Social Administration, the University of Hong Kong.

-This study is commissioned by the Social Welfare Department and funded by the Lotteries Fund.
+This study is commissioned and funded by the Social Welfare Department, The Hong Kong Special Administration Region Government

 Table of Contents